mattwire/uk.co.mjwconsult.variablerecurpayments/README.md

 ## Settings
 Access: Administer->CiviContribute->Variable Recur Payments

-* Fixed date for recurring payments: If set, all (smartdebit) recurring contributions that have already had one or more payments taken will have the start_date updated to match this date.
+* **Fixed ANNUAL date for recurring payments:**
+If this is set all (Smartdebit) recurring payments will be updated to match this date during the nightly sync job once the initial payment has been taken.
+Leave blank to disable
+Note: The year is ignored, just specify a year in the future.
+* **Calculate regular payment amount based on memberships linked to the recurring contribution:**
-* Normal Membership Amount: If set, allow a different amount (eg. pro-rata amount) to be passed as first amount, but set regular amount to be amount defined for that membership type.
-  You should use a custom extension to set the first amount, the regular amount will be taken from the membership configured "minimum fee"
+If set, allow a different amount (eg. pro-rata amount) to be passed as first amount, but set regular amount to be amount defined for that membership type.
+You should use a custom extension to set the first amount, the regular amount will be taken from the membership configured "minimum fee".
+* **Allow multiple memberships to be linked to a single recurring contribution (via UI):**
-* Allow auto-renew for multiple memberships with one recurring: If set, the menu option to Enable/Disable Auto-renew on memberships will allow you to add multiple memberships to the same recurring contribution.
+If set, the menu option to Enable/Disable Auto-renew on memberships will allow you to add multiple memberships to the same recurring contribution.
 If not set, the list of recurring contributions will be filtered so that only those not linked to a membership will be shown.
+* **Dry Run - don't actually make any changes:**
+Note: alterVariableDDI params will not be called on updateSubscription as this requires a a real submission to smartdebit.

-## Enable/Disable Auto-Renew for memberships
+## Enable/Disable Auto-Renew for memberships (User Interface)
 Adds links to memberships in contact tab to:

 * Enable auto-renew - if the membership has no recurring contribution.